 Sunday Indian Premier League predictions and cricket betting tips

-Free cricket tips, best bets and analysis for Mumbai Indians v Kolkata Knight Riders & Gujarat Titans v Rajasthan Royals in the IPL on Sunday
+Free cricket tips, best bets and analysis for Kolkata Knight Riders v Chennai Super Kings & Royal Challengers Bangalore v Rajasthan Royals

 Sky Sports Cricket, 11am Sunday